autcn/SiS.Communcation/README.md

 ### 4. Speed Control
 The server has a very useful feature for speed limit.
 The default limit speed is 10MB/s for each client.
-To change the default limit speed , see the following code:
+To change the default value , see the following code:
 ``` CSharp
 private void StartServer()
 {